4+1 Topics for the future knowledge city

 What type of buildings will university institutes or research institutes need in future?
 What will a campus look like in future?
 How can the synergies between the various disciplines in the city be exploited?
 What interfaces exist between teaching, research and development and everyday life in Heidelberg?

-2. LEARNING SPACES
+2. KNOWLEDGE SPACES

 Knowledge is not only reflected in the area of academic institutions.
 It is equally shown in cultural and educational institutions such as schools, workshops or exhibition spaces.
 How can their buildings be innovatively designed?
 What synergies can result from the collaboration between the various actors and interests?